avnit/optionPricing/Hired1.md

 6. Marketing of company products in India and South East Asia.
 7. Air Fare and relocation assistance
 8. Manage companies, trade fairs.
 9. Monthly online expense report and Live camera feed of the office.
+10. Hire for project.

 Industry Analysis
 ==================